beshu-tech/readonlyrest-docs/details/impersonation.md

 It means that we pick the users defined in Settings or Mocks, but also we can enter the username and try to impersonate such user.

-The [step by step instruction](../examples/impersonation/impersonate-user-ui.md) shows on how to impersonate a user using ROR Kibana plugin UI.
+Follow the instructions on how to [impersonate a user using the ROR Kibana plugin UI](../examples/impersonation/impersonate-user-ui.md).

 ## Logs & audit